How do you Find the Best Online Classes?

 6-year Graduation Rate

 Several sites now offer you the opportunity to set your criteria, and then compile a list of programs matching your requirements.
 The site hotcoursesusa.com is one of these.
 This one stands out because of the way programs are listed: by student review ranking.
 I examined my own degree: International Business from Ashford University.
 The program ranked 6th of 30 programs listed.
 Overall rating for Ashford: 4.4 of 5.0 stars.
 (Note: in 2020, the site is defunct.)

 Note that the reviews are overall ratings, for every program of study.
 If you desire to review the exact program you are researching, you will need to scroll through the reviews to find those pertaining to your specific program.

 I wrote an article titled Ashford University Review.
 I polled readers.
 I asked those who already completed a minimum of three classes to rate Ashford.
-The current average is 4.21.
+The current average is 4.21 out of 5.
 The ratings have been increasing, a sign of ongoing improvements there.
 The best schools always improve.
 This shows AU will continue to be a respectable name in online education.

 Free Online Classes